suecom/flexadmin/README.md

 # flex admin console

+This is a Flex Integration SDK application.
+A little more ambitious than the SDK examples, it relies on the same backend API.

 This is an alternate admin console built on the Flex integration SDK.
-The motivation is to allow the use of FFS in production.
+The motivation is to allow the use of FFS backend API provider in production.
 In effect, this is the FFS console app.
 Hopefully you'll prefer it to the Sharetribe console, and can use it instead of, or as well as their console app.

 ## Quick start (no such thing!)

 You will need:

-If you are using a sharetribe provided backend (as oppose to FFS), you will need both the FLEX_INTEGRATION_CLIENT_ID and 14cd97d21409e22c720e58fbf872a2113fb7d1e2 keys.
+If you are using Sharetribe's backend (as oppose to FFS), you will need both the REACT_APP_FLEX_INTEGRATION_CLIENT_ID and REACT_APP_FLEX_INTEGRATION_CLIENT_SECRET keys in .env.*.
 In FFS these are ignored (make them up).

+If you're using FFS, you need to set REACT_APP_FLEX_INTEGRATION_BASE_URL to your FFS server's address (else it will defuault to Sharetribe's)

 ## Getting started with customization